nasa/openmct/src/plugins/persistence/couch/README.md

 - `namespace`: The namespace associated with this database.
   - Example: `'openmct-sandbox'`

-- 'additionalNamespaces': Other namespaces that this plugin should respond to requests for.
+- `additionalNamespaces`: Other namespaces that this plugin should respond to requests for.
   - Example: `['apple-namespace', 'pear-namespace']`

 - `readOnly`: A boolean indicating whether the database should be treated as read-only.
 If set to `true`, OpenMCT will not attempt to write to this database.